Skip to main content

 Now, it's essential to provide proper documentation to support your claim.
 The adjudicators will need to see the following included in your claim:

-• Distance Proof: You'll have to include a map indicating the distance between your residence and the medical centre.
+2. Proof of Distance: Provide a map or equivalent documentation showing the distance traveled (home to the medical center).
 A standard tool like Google Maps will suffice.

-• Necessity Proof: You must substantiate that the services you require cannot be obtained closer to your home.
-Medical documentation or a doctor's letter stating such is good enough!
+3. Necessity Proof: Include documentation or proof that the medical service could not be accessed closer to your residence.
+Medical documentation or a doctor's letter stating such is sufficient.

 4. Claiming Additional Expenses